Cookies help us deliver our services.

 The only wooden double-helix in the world, Sazaedo is a fascinating structure.
 The ingenious layout of the temple means that those ascending to the top of the tower don’t pass those who are coming down.

-• By train: Take the Shinkansen from Tokyo to Koriyama Station, then a local train on the JR Ban-Etsusai line to Aizuwakamatsu Station – journey covered by the Japan Rail Pass
+• By train: Take the Shinkansen from Tokyo to Koriyama Station, then a local train on the JR Ban-Etsusai line to Aizuwakamatsu Station – this journey covered by the Japan Rail Pass

 The historic town of Ouchijuku is a popular day trip from Aizuwakamatsu.
 Ouchijuku was one of many post towns found along highways that connected Tokyo to other parts of Japan.
 Post towns emerged along those routes as somewhere travellers could get something to eat and a place to stay overnight.